![]() |

 Cape Hatteras is known as “The Graveyard of the Atlantic.”
 There, the bottom of the sea is covered with the skeletons of ships which went to pieces on the shoals.
 On calm days, when the water is clear and unruffled, some of the old wrecks can be clearly seen from the su … More

-Apparently the high priests and some Pharisees remembered that Jesus had talked about rising again in three days.
-Even though they did not believe Jesus would rise, they were afraid the disciples might take His body and spread stories the He had resurrected.
+Apparently, the high priests and some Pharisees remembered that Jesus had talked about rising again in three days.
+The enemies of Jesus often understood Him better than His friends and followers did.
+The disciples did not grasp until sometime after the Resurrection that Jesus would actually rise from the dead (John 20:9).
+Even though the Pharisees did not believe Jesus would rise, they were afraid the disciples might take His body and spread stories that He had resurrected.
 They asked Pilate to be sure to seal the tomb and station soldiers there to prevent any “deception” (vv.
 62-66).
 Without realizing it, the Jewish leaders and the Roman government joined forces to help prove the resurrection of Jesus Christ.
 It is interesting to note how the disciples had forgotten that Jesus promised to rise from the dead on the third day, but His enemies remembered.

 Application